ivstiv/lan-monitor-bot/README.md

 3. Create a config file.

     cp example-config.json config.json
 4. Edit the config with your own bot token and channel id.
-You can find more info on how to find them [here] (https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord).
+You can find more info on how to find them [here](https://github.com/Chikachi/DiscordIntegration/wiki/How-to-get-a-token-and-channel-ID-for-Discord).

 5. Start the bot.